What to Eat in Simei: Delightful Eastpoint Mall

 They fry fragrant oyster omelette on high heat.
 The starchy batter holds the oysters well.
 It has the right thickness that gives out a fantastic texture to the dish.
 The egg is fluffy and moist.
 At the same time, the oysters are fresh and juicy.
 They serve the dish with chilli sauce on the side.
 So you can dip your fried oyster for extra spiciness.

-Save the best for last, as they all say in our list on what to eat in Simei.
+Save the best for last, as they all say in our list of what to eat in Simei.
 But for this situation, let us save the most refreshing dish for later.
 Malaysia Boleh serves a very refreshing Teow-chew style Chendol that is perfect on a hot day.
 Their recipe came from a famous family-owned stall in Penang that has been up for decades.

-Whether you are craving something warm on a rainy day or something cool on a sunny day, you can always visit Malaysia Boleh.
+Whether craving something warm on a rainy day or something cool on a sunny day, you can always visit Malaysia Boleh.
 It is also best to go there after strolling the streets of Simei.
 And devour their delicious traditional Malaysian dishes.

 #04-04 EastPoint Mall, 3 Simei Street, Singapore 528833

 Here are the places on what to eat in Simei.
 They have a lot of dishes with distinct and different flavours that will make you crave more.
-So do make sure to add these to your list once you decide to pass by the neighbourhood.
-Also, visit one of the licensed moneylenders here in the area like Cash Mart.
+So make sure to add these to your list once you decide to pass by the neighbourhood.
+Also, visit one of the licensed moneylenders here in the area, like Cash Mart.
 It can provide you with instant cash loans and can avail of their low-interest personal loan.